-450 Gyres, resulting in better mixing and downwelling.
-Knowing that the Banc des Provençaux and BRI are situated at relatively shallow water depths and in the path of the eastward circulating branch/Eastern Alboran Gyre (Lanoix, 1974; Viúdez and Tintoré, 1995; Fig. 10), and that mixing between surface and intermediate water masses is

-- 455 water masses during interglacial periods.
-Higher input of MAW into the Alboran Sea would lead to an increased contribution of surface waters to intermediate water masses (ShW) and a deepening of the pycnocline.
-This would promote the formation of internal waves and increase turbulence at the seafloor of BRI, as suggested by the slightly higher \overline{SS} values during interglacials (Fig. 4 and 5), and would have favoured coral proliferation by increasing lateral nutrient supply (Fig. 10).
-The slight offset between planktonic and benthic δ^{13} C records towards the end of MIS 7 - 460 and MIS 5 indicate that water masses were becoming more stratified towards the end of interglacials and that the contribution of MAW to intermediate water masses was hence possibly decreasing.
-Maximum Bulimina spp. abundance, minimum G. subglobosa abundance, and decreasing benthic foraminiferal diversity may suggest that reduced mixing, in concomitance with important fluvial discharge (section 6.1.1) led to oxygen depletion at the seafloor at the transition between interglacial and glacial periods.
-Severe oxygen depletion may explain the decline 465 - of corals at the transition from interglacial to glacial periods.
+548 the Alboran Sea are, in comparison to glacial periods, warmer and less dense.
+This is also noticed in the planktonic 549 δ^{18} O record (Fig. 3).
+The enhanced MAW flow during interglacials triggers stronger Western and Eastern Alboran Gyres, resulting in better mixing and downwelling.
+Knowing that the Banc des Provençaux and BRI are situated at 550 551 relatively shallow water depths and in the path of the westward circulating branch of the Eastern Alboran Gyre 552 (Lanoix, 1974; Viúdez and Tintoré, 1995; Fig. 10), and that mixing between surface and intermediate water masses 553 is documented to occur down to ca. 300 m water depth (Heburn and La Violette, 1990), it is conceivable that the corals living currently at 327 m depth were bathed by, or situated at the limit of mixing between surface and 554 555 intermediate water masses during interglacial periods.
+Wang et al. (2019) suggest that the same phenomenon 556 occurred during the Bølling-Allerød interstadial and the Early Holocene.
+Higher input of MAW into the Alboran Sea would lead to an increased contribution of surface waters to intermediate water masses (ShW, Fig. 2 and 10) and a 557 deepening of the pycnocline.
+This would promote the formation of internal waves and increase turbulence at the 558 559 seafloor of BRI, as suggested by the slightly higher \overline{SS} values during interglacials (Fig. 5), and would have favoured coral proliferation by increasing lateral nutrient supply (Fig. 10).
+The slight offset between planktonic and benthic 560 561 δ^{13} C records towards the end of MIS 7 and MIS 5 (Fig. 5) indicate that water masses were becoming more stratified towards the end of interglacials and that the contribution of MAW to intermediate water masses was hence possibly 562 563 decreasing.
+Maximum Bulimina spp. abundance, minimum G. subglobosa abundance, and decreasing benthic 564 foraminiferal diversity may suggest that reduced mixing, in concomitance with important fluvial discharge (section 565 5.1.1) led to oxygen depletion at the seafloor at the transition between interglacial and glacial periods.
+Severe oxygen 566 depletion may explain the decline of corals at the transition from interglacial to glacial periods.

-5.1.3 Variability of cold-water coral mound formation between interglacial periods
+567 5.1.3 Variability of cold-water coral mound formation between interglacial periods